darkn3rd/oop-tut/cpp/b10.construct/README.md

 ## Purpose

+This tutorial demonstrates:

-This tutorial demonstrates how to create a custom constructor that is used to initialize private data members.
+1. Creating a custom constructor to initialize data members.

 # Notes